abnerSK/sweep-zmk-config/README.md

   noticing soreness in my left thumb that I think was due to heavy usage with space, nav, and escape all there.
 I am hoping moving nav and escape will help.
-- While I am here, I'm also experimenting with all his symbol combos.
-I haven't had soreness in my right thumb, but I do have trouble remembering where all the braces and brackets are in Miryoku, so maybe these combos will help.

 # Things I've tried